Uniruled varieties with split tangent bundle: Proof of theorem

-\begin{lemma} Let $X$ be a compact complex manifold that admits a submersion \holom{\phi}{X}{Y} on a variety $Y$.
+\begin{lemma} Let $X$ be a projective manifold that admits a submersion \holom{\phi}{X}{Y} on a projective manifold $Y$.
 Suppose furthermore that $\phi$ admits a connection, i.e. a vector bundle $V \subset T_X$ such that $T_X =V \oplus T_{X/Y}$.
-If $Y$ is rationally connected of dimension at least 3 or a uniruled surface, then $V$ is integrable.
-If furthermore $Y$ is simply connected, then $X \simeq Y \times F$ where $F$ is a general fibre. \end{lemma}
+If $Y$ is rationally connected, $V$ is integrable and $X \simeq Y \times F$, where $F$ is a general fibre of $\phi$. \end{lemma}